FOLLOW US

 Personal ID

-There are heavy on-the-spot fines for jaywalking.
-You should only cross the road at designated crossing points.
-If you cannot pay an on-the-spot fine the police or authorities can confiscate documents or assets until the fine is paid.
+There are heavy fines for not using designated road crossing points (‘jaywalking’).
+If you cannot pay an on-the-spot fine, the police or authorities can confiscate your documents or assets until you pay.

 Tour guides